simesy/satis/README.md

 ### Use GovCMS distribution, with latest modules from Drupal.org

-This is not a service provided by the GovCMS Satis service, as we only support modules that have been through an internal review.
-If you use these modules, we can't guarantee that there will be an upgrade path.
+This is not a service provided by the GovCMS Satis/Packagist service.
+We only support modules that have been through an internal review.
+If you use upgraded modules, we can't guarantee that there will be an upgrade path.

-You can test upcoming version of modules by manually placing them in `web/sites/default/modules/`.
-This location overrides locations like `web/modules/`.
+You can test upcoming version of any module by manually placing them in `web/sites/default/modules/`.
+This location overrides locations like `web/modules/contrib`.
 We welcome these tests, in particular, please let us know via the issue queue if you encounter any issues.

 ### Adding modules not in GovCMS